sohanish/obsidian_cheat_sheet/README.md

 - Excel to Markdown Tables
 - Advanced Tables

+**NOTE:** You will have to add your own hotkey shortcuts for community plugins from the settings

 ### Useful links and have more idea of what obsidian is and how to work on

 - [Linking your Thinking Youtube channel](https://www.youtube.com/channel/UC85D7ERwhke7wVqskV_DZUA)